 - Mix butter, shortening, sugar, then add eggs.

-- Add flour, cream of tartar, baking soda.
+- Add flour, cream of tartar, salt and baking soda.

 - Scoop cookie dough into small balls (one and two tablespoon sizes cook nicely shown are two tablespoon sized cookies)

 - Mix cinnamon and sugar together in a bowl.